agent-formation/.github/profile/README.md

-# Agentic Spec
+# Agent Formation
 **Open standard for declarative AI agent systems.**

-Define your agents, tools, and multi-agent orchestration in portable YAML.
+Define your agents, tools, and multi-agent orchestration in portable AFS files.
 Run them on any compliant runtime.

 ---

-## Why Agentic Spec?
+## Why Agent Formation?

 AI agent configurations are fragmented.
 Every framework has its own format, locking you into a specific runtime.
-Agentic Spec changes that:
+Agent Formation changes that:

-- **Write once** - Declarative YAML schemas for agents, MCP tools, and A2A services
+- **Write once** - Declarative schemas for agents, MCP tools, and A2A services
 - **Run anywhere** - Portable across any compliant runtime
 - **Validate consistently** - Standard tooling for linting and validation
 - **Extend safely** - Namespaced extensions for vendor-specific features